aws-samples/serverless-patterns/cdk-apigw-marketplace-metering-records/README.md

 ```
 If the execution is successful, you will get an empty response and you can chekc data in DynamoDB table

-Test the api invocation using curl: for Multiple metering records Entry
+### Test the api invocation using curl for Multiple metering records Entry
 ```
 https://4e7cwh04z0.execute-api.us-east-1.amazonaws.com/prod/insertMeteringRecords
 curl -X POST "https://<apigateway-id>.execute-api.<aws-region>.amazonaws.com/prod/insertMeteringRecords"  -H "Content-Type: application/json" --data '{